szageda/keeb-utils/README.md

 # 4. Supported Platforms and Software

-I've primarily created software solutions for GNU/Linux and Windows operating systems.
-The reason is that these are the two types of systems I use every day – Linux on my private devices, and Windows on my work computer.
-It is also important to keep in mind that I'm not allowed to install just any kind of software on my work machine; a business justification must be provided just about for any installation for ‘private use’.
-So I prefer to stick to open source and portable software.
+I primarily develop Keeb Utils for GNU/Linux and Windows operating systems, as these are the platforms I use daily – Linux on my personal devices and Windows on my work computer.
+Additionally, I must consider that I'm restricted from installing arbitrary software on my work machine; a business justification is typically required for any installation intended for personal use.
+Therefore, I tend to focus on open-source and portable software.

+> [!WARNING]
-### Important!
-I do _not_ provide the installers or any binary files that use the Keeb Utils configuration files contained in this repository.
-It is your responsibility to collect the corresponding software binaries.
+> I do not supply the installers or any binary files associated with the Keeb Utils configuration files found in this repository.
+It is your responsibility to obtain the necessary software binaries.

 ## 4.1.
 Linux

-#### Supported Software
+#### Supported Software:

 - **KMonad** version >=0.4.1
 - XKB (no extra layers)

 ## 4.2.
 Windows

-#### Supported Software
+#### Supported Software:

 - **AutoHotkey** version >2.0.1
 - **KMonad** version >=0.4.1 (AutoHotkey is preferred)

-**Planned:**

-- MS KLC (no extra layers)

 # 5. Credits and Inspiration